Miley Cyrus’ 19-Year-Old Sister Noah Goes See-Through On Instagram

 Noah Cyrus has been channeling her love of sheer fabrics.
-The 19-year-old sister to superstar singer Miley Cyrus has been fast-rising in the music world: while this teenager has yet to reach the fame seen by her elder sibling, it does look like Noah’s career has taken off.
+The 19-year-old sister to singer Miley Cyrus is fast-rising in the music world, and while this teenager has yet to reach the fame seen by her elder sibling, it does look like Noah’s career has taken off.

-Noah took to Instagram earlier today with a photo appearing to form part of the official promo for her new “Lonely” track.
-The star’s one-shouldered and bandeau-effect top has been seen on her social media before, as The Inquisitr documented last month, although today did offer a fresh take on the look – it would appear that the top’s sheer nature hadn’t yet manifested.
+Noah took to Instagram on Tuesday with a photo appearing to form part of the official promo for her new “Lonely” track.
+The star’s one-shouldered and bandeau-effect top has been seen on her social media before, as The Inquisitr documented last month.
+She offered a fresh take on the look this week, as she showed off the top’s sheer nature.

-Noah’s post didn’t come as a provocative one – pulling down her pants earlier this year did – with the post shared today appearing to be going down the gratitude route.
+Noah’s post didn’t come as a provocative one – pulling down her pants earlier this year did.
+The post shared today appeared to be going down the gratitude route.
 Noah seemed immensely grateful that her new song was bringing people joy – in fact, the caption accompanying the image seemed to be all about that.
-The caption also saw Noah reveal that creating a bond with others through her music has always been her goal.
+Noah also revealed in the caption that creating a bond with others through her music has always been her goal.
 It looks like Noah has achieved it.
 The star appeared happy in her photo, with fans possibly finding that the star somewhat resembled older sister Miley.

 View this post on Instagram